 Our kids depend on us everyday, but especially in an emergency.
 Do you have familiar items, toys, food and snacks to help make a scary situation less chaotic?

 Don't forget to plan for your pets in an emergency, they are part of our families too.
+For more information on packing a kit for your pets, visit our Planning for Pets page.

 Whether building your own kit or preparing for loved ones, have ready the supplies, medications and information that will be needed following an emergency.
+For more tips, visit our Planning for Older Adults page.

 HELP / OK sign